 - Bundle auto, home or renters insurance with Geico

 - Insure more than one bike or moped

 - Renew your policy before it expires

-While GEICO's motorcycle insurance comes with the types of coverage that are included by most other providers, you can also upgrade your protection by adding roadside assistance and accessories coverage.
-GEICO also offers high policy limits for liability protection in case you decide to add more coverage later on.
+While Geico's motorcycle insurance comes with the standard types of coverage that are included by most other bike insurers, you can upgrade your protection by adding roadside assistance and accessories coverage.

-GEICO's customer service is also noteworthy.
-According to an analysis by the National Association of Insurance Commissioners (NAIC), GEICO receives fewer complaints than its size suggests.
-However, since the NAIC doesn't distinguish motorcycle insurance from auto, motorcycle-only complaints may be slightly different.
+Geico's customer service is also noteworthy.
+According to an analysis by the National Association of Insurance Commissioners (NAIC), Geico receives fewer complaints than average relative to its size for all vehicle policies, including cars and motorcycles.

 Progressive gives riders the best chance to maximize their motorcycle insurance coverage.
-Progressive offers the most endorsements of any of the companies we surveyed.
-Moreover, its motorcycle insurance includes a few premium features without requiring you to upgrade.
+Progressive offers the most endorsements of any of the companies we surveyed in New Jersey.
+And its motorcycle insurance includes a few premium features without requiring you to upgrade.

 A standard motorcycle insurance policy from Progressive includes replacement cost coverage and $3,000 of protection for accessories and custom parts with comprehensive coverage.
 If you want to enhance your motorcycle insurance, you can add more coverage for custom and original equipment manufacturer parts, along with:

 - Trip interruption

 At $666 per year on average, Progressive's motorcycle insurance is more expensive than average in New Jersey, but only by $13 per year.
 Also, your premium may be lower if you qualify for any of Progressive's many discounts, like those for motorcycle license holders, responsible drivers and customers who sign up for automatic payments.